 The Limbic System is a set of structures in the brain located on either side of the thalamus, immediately below the cerebrum. supports a number of functions, including emotions, memory, motivation and behavior.
 All the emotions one feels in daily life are primarily a function of the limbic system.
 Additionally this system influences how emotions are processed into speech and action.

 The Limbic System is not a separate system, but rather a collection of brain structures.
-Its includes (but not exclusively) the amygdala, basal ganglia, cingulate gyrus, hippocampus, hypothalamus and thalamus.
-Below is a brief description of each
+It includes (but not exclusively) the amygdalae, basal ganglia, cingulate gyrus, hippocampus, hypothalamus and thalamus.
+Below is a brief description of each:

 - Amygdalae are the emotion centers of the brain.
 One particular role of the amygdalae is pain perception and modulation.
 (The cingulate gyrus also helps regulate emotions and pain.)